troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 1. [Pure functions](https://en.wikipedia.org/wiki/Functional_programming#Pure_functions)
 2. Immutable data structures

-I believe Ruby will never have pure functions in that sense but you can create immutable data structures in Ruby by `freezing` them.
+I believe Ruby will never have pure functions in that sense but you can create immutable data structures in Ruby by calling `freeze` on them.
 However, just calling `freeze` on an object doesn't deep-freeze it as you can in my initial code sample above.

 And that's where `IceNine` comes in.
 But how does it work?